A Survey on Visual Transformer: Formulation of Transformer

 \section{Formulation of Transformer}

-Transformer~\cite{vaswani2017attention} was first used in the field of neural language processing (NLP) on machine translation tasks.
-As shown in Figure~\ref{fig:3-1}, it consists of an encoder module and a decoder module with several encoders/decoders of the same architecture.
-Each encoder and decoder is composed of a self-attention layer and a feed-forward neural network, while each decoder also contains an encoder-decoder attention layer.
-Before transformer can be used to translate sentences, each word in the sentence needs to be embedded into a vector with $d_{model}=512$ dimensions.
+Transformer~\cite{vaswani2017attention} was first used in the field of natural language processing (NLP) on machine translation tasks.
+As shown in Figure~\ref{fig:3-3}, it consists of an encoder and a decoder with several transformer blocks of the same architecture.
+The encoder generates encodings of inputs, while the decoder takes all the encodings and using their incorporated contextual information to generate the output sequence.
+Each transformer block is composed of a multi-head attention layer, a feed-forward neural network, shortcut connection and layer normalization.
+In the following, we describe each component of the transformer in detail.